Leasey.AI

 September 5, 2025

 Rent control regulations establish government-mandated price ceilings that limit the amounts landlords can charge for residential rental housing.
-According to research from the Urban Institute, rent control policies operate across 182 United States municipalities as of 2019, concentrated primarily in New Jersey, New York, California, Maryland, and Washington DC.
+Research from the Urban Institute shows that rent control policies operate in 182 U.S. municipalities as of 2019.
+These policies are mainly concentrated in New Jersey, New York, California, Maryland, and Washington DC.
 These regulations function as price controls designed to protect tenants from rapid rent increases while maintaining housing affordability in high-demand markets.

 Rent control policies evolved through three distinct generations since their emergence during World War I housing shortages.
 First-generation controls implemented strict rent freezes that prevented any increases, exemplified by New York City’s original 1940s program.
 Second-generation stabilization policies replaced absolute freezes with formula-based increase limits tied to inflation metrics, allowing modest annual adjustments while preserving affordability protections.
-Third-generation vacancy decontrol systems permit landlords to reset rents to market rates when tenants vacate, addressing concerns about maintenance disincentives while maintaining protections for existing residents.
+Third-generation vacancy decontrol systems allow landlords to reset rents to market rates when tenants vacate.
+This addresses concerns about maintenance disincentives while preserving protections for existing residents.
 This generational framework shapes how modern rent regulations balance tenant protection against property owner flexibility.

-Determine Whether Your Rental Unit Is Subject to Rent Control
+Determining if a Rental Unit is Subject to Rent Control

 1. ☐ Property is located in California, New York, New Jersey, Maryland, Maine, Minnesota, Oregon, or Washington DC